Chinese Medicine Diagnosis (Part III): Questioning

 c) While you are sick you dislike to drink water with bloating, heavy sensation in the body, puffy and swollen ankles and legs and sluggish bowel movements: May indicate the body may have stagnation from the fluids (For this issue our experience is that the body needs to get rid of the fluid first, through treatment, before the person will feel like drinking water again).

-(vi) Do you have insomnia?
+(vi) Do you have difficulty sleeping?

-There are different types of insomnia with symptoms of difficulty to fall asleep, waking up early, waking up frequently throughout the night or excessive dreaming.
+There are different types of sleep issues with symptoms of difficulty to fall asleep, waking up early, waking up frequently throughout the night or excessive dreaming.
 They each indicate different internal organ disorders.
 I have written certain articles about insomnia, so if you are interested in further information please refer to the specific articles on the website.

 (vii) Do you have abnormal symptoms with your eating?